 The name "Benedict Arnold" is a fancy way of saying "traitor" in the United States, but Arnold wasn't the only revolutionary to switch colors and re-embrace the English.
 So why is he the one who became infamous?

-Because before he was a traitor, he was a brilliant leader who helped win the revolution.
+Because before Benedict Arnold was a traitor, he was a brilliant leader who helped win the revolution

 In May of 1775, the British garrison at Fort Ticonderoga numbered only about 50 men.
 With the rebellion gaining traction throughout the colonies, revolutionary leaders knew that capturing the fort and it's large numbers of cannons would aid an American victory.